BackofenLab/B1_03_align-linear-gap/README.md

 **c)** Using the matrix from **b)** find the optimal alignment of the given sequences

+**d)** Find the optimal alignment of the given sequences, while assuming that the first G character in each sequence has to be matched/aligned

+### _Exercise 3 - Hirschberg recursion: Implementation of Needleman-Wunsch algorithm_

+Which statements about Needleman-Wunsch and the Hirschberg recursion are True and which are False

+ - [ ] Hirschberg computes global alignment in O(n²) space
+ - [ ] Needleman-Wunsch computes global alignment in O(n²) time
+ - [ ] The Hirschberg recursion is a space optimized version of the Needleman-Wunsch algorithm
+ - [ ] Hirschberg computes global alignment in O(n) time

-### _Exercise 3 - Programming assignment: Implementation of Needleman-Wunsch algorithm_
+### _Exercise 4 - Programming assignment: Implementation of Needleman-Wunsch algorithm_

 **a)** Implement the function zero_init() which takes two sequences S1 and S2 and creates the Needleman-Wunsch matrix and initiates all the matrix values with zeroes